Talkala logo

 What happens if a Talkala account is closed

-A closed account cannot sign in to the product until admin reopens it.
+A closed account cannot sign in to the product until Talkala support reopens it.
 Reopening restores access only.
 It does not automatically restore released numbers or removed saved cards.

 • Closed accounts cannot reopen themselves from the sign-in screen.